 Drip campaigns don’t exist in a vacuum.
 Strive to make all of your advertising channels work together in harmony to create maximum engagement.

 For example, adding “Follow us on Instagram” to the end of your emails lets people know you’re active on social.
-You can also use similar content across social posts, paid ads, and blog posts to generate excitement and remain consistent about a specific offer or promotion, like a new product launch.
+You can also use similar content across social posts, paid ads, and blog posts to generate excitement and remain consistent.

 Continuously test your campaigns

 After all the time you spent targeting specific user segments, it’s important to reevaluate and readjust those segments as necessary.
-It’s also recommended to slightly tweak different elements (subject lines, language, the tone of voice, CTAs, etc.) to see what performs best.
+It’s also recommended to tweak different elements (subject lines, language, tone, CTAs, etc.) to see what performs best.
 Even seemingly trivial variations can help increase engagement and conversions.

 Start planning your next campaign today